 Sensitivity assessment.
-Resistance to the pressure is considered 'None', and resilience 'Very low' or 'None'.
-The sensitivity of this biotope to change from sedimentary or soft rock substrata to hard rock or artificial substrata or vice-versa is assessed as 'High'
+Resistance to the pressure is considered 'None', and resilience 'Very Low' or 'None'.
+The sensitivity of this biotope to change from sedimentary or soft rock substrata to hard rock or artificial substrata or vice-versa is assessed as 'High'.

-Physical change (to another sediment type)

-Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR

-Not relevant

-Saccharina latissima with foliose red seaweeds and ascidians on sheltered tide-swept infralittoral rock - Marine Life Information Network habitats.

-Habitat structure changes - removal of Not relevant (NR) Not relevant (NR) Not relevant (NR) substratum (extraction) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR would be sensitive to the removal of the habita auna or epiflora occurring t.
-However, extraction of ered to be ' Not relevant ' t rock substratum is

-Abrasion/disturbance of the surface of the None High Medium substratum or seabed Q: Low A: NR C: NR Q: High A: High C: High Q: Low A: Low C: Low
+Physical change (to another sediment type) Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant Habitat structure changes - removal of substratum (extraction) Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant to rock s substrata.
+Abrasion/disturbance of the surface of the substratum or seabed None Q: Low A: NR C: NR High Q: High A: High C: High Medium Q: Low A: Low C: Low

 Low level disturbances (e.g. solitary anchors) are unlikely to cause harm to the biotope as a whole, due to the impact's small footprint.
-Saccharina latissima is commercially cultivated, however typically sporophytes are matured on ropes (Handå et al. 2013) and not directly extracted from the seabed.
+Saccharina latissima is commercially cultivated, however typically sporophytes are matured on ropes (Handå et al., 2013) and not directly extracted from the seabed.
 Thus evidence to assess the resistance of Saccharina latissima to in/direct harvesting or abrasion is limited.